The Mopar stories site

 by

-According to retired product planner Burt Bouwkamp, Chrysler had a fairly simple strategy from the 1950s into the late 1970s.
-Plymouth and Dodge competed with Chevrolet, even though Dodge sold at a premium to Plymouth; when they had similar bodies, Dodge usually had a couple of extra (and very costly) inches of wheelbase to support the price increase.
-Ordinary buyers were, and are still, confused by this; most who know Dodge was a premium brand compared with Plymouth think it was meant to compete against Pontiac.
+Chrysler had a fairly simple strategy from the 1950s into the late 1970s.
+Plymouth and Dodge both competed with Chevrolet, even though Dodge sold at a premium to Plymouth; when they had similar bodies, Dodge usually had a couple of extra (and very costly) inches of wheelbase to support the price increase.
+Ordinary buyers were confused by this; most who know Dodge was a premium brand (compared with Plymouth) think it was meant to compete against Pontiac.

 Burt Bouwkamp, director of product planning for Chrysler Corporation

-Once DeSoto was gone, Chrysler went up against Buick, Oldsmobile, and Pontiac.
+Once DeSoto was gone, Chrysler itself went up against Buick, Oldsmobile, and Pontiac.
 Imperial didn’t really compete, Burt said, but “was a car for dealers’ wives and their wealthy friends.”
-(It may well have continued largely because executives liked to drive it, too.)
+(It may well have continued largely because executives liked to drive it, too, and it tended to get excellent reviews in the automotive press.)

-The Imperial’s profit margin in manufacturing must have been immense, but swamped by engineering and tooling costs which were distributed across a very small number of cars each year.
-Profits were often unattainable, though they shared engines and many functional components with the other cars.
+The Imperial’s profit margin in manufacturing must have been immense, but it was swamped by engineering and tooling costs which were distributed across a small number of cars each year—a few thousand would be a good year.

 product planning objectives

-In the early 1970s, designers and planners worked on minivans; but, as Burt wrote, “Chrysler management didn't approve the minivan program in the early 1970s because GM and Ford didn’t have one.”
-That confirmed his view, which remains firm today, that Chrysler’s product strategy was, at the time, “to get 15 to 20% of market segments established by GM and Ford.”
+Starting in 1973-74, designers and planners worked on making minivans; but the program was rejected by upper management because GM and Ford didn’t have one.
+That confirmed Burt Bouwkamp’s view, which remained firm till his death in 2022, that Chrysler’s “strategy” was “to get 15 to 20% of market segments established by GM and Ford.”

 Product planning objectives report - introduction

-They set a new long-range objective: a plan that could be done on time, producing cars with a “level of appearance and functional execution that will result in competitive and profitable products that meet owner expectations for quality, reliability, and cost of ownership.”
-This was key because Chrysler had lower than average owner loyalty, with a lower than desirable reputation—in 1972.
+They set a new long-range goal: producing cars with a “level of appearance and functional execution that will result in competitive and profitable products that meet owner expectations for quality, reliability, and cost of ownership.”
+This would attack Chrysler’s lower-than-average owner loyalty of the time, provide economies of scale, and recognize the company’s smaller resources.

 M body 1983 Dodge Diplomat (product strategy illustration)

-Lee Iacocca finally swept away the sales department’s insistence on matching GM and Ford car-for-car.
-His own plan was to make Dodge the sporty brand, which had been Plymouth’s province to a large degree (the Duster and Road Runner were both big volume cars by Chrysler standards).
-Hence Dodge got the Daytona (shared briefly with Chrysler), the sportiest Mitsubishi (Stealth), and exclusive use of the hottest engines of the day (the 2.2 Turbo III and Turbo IV).
+New chief executive Lee Iacocca finally swept away the sales group’s insistence on matching GM and Ford car-for-car.
+He arbitrarily decreed Dodge the sporty brand, though Plymouth had great success not long before with the Duster and Road Runner.
+Hence Dodge got the Daytona, the sportiest Mitsubishi (Stealth), and exclusive use of the hottest engines of the day (the 2.2 Turbo III and Turbo IV).
 When the time came to do an all-out sports car, despite being barebones, it went to Dodge.
 Chrysler and Plymouth essentially shared a softer ride, but Chrysler got more features and chrome, and Plymouth sometimes only had the lower-end engines.

 Lee Iacocca